-Swedish ducks weight between six and a half to eight pounds on average, once they reach maturity.
-While Swedish duck hens lay just roughly 100 to 150 pounds annually.
+Swedish ducks weigh between six and a half to eight pounds on average once they reach maturity.
+At the same time, Swedish duck hens lay just roughly 100 to 150 pounds annually.

-These heritage ducks are best suited for pond and free range life primarily.
+These heritage ducks are best suited for pond and free-range life primarily.
 Unlike some duck breeds, they do not thrive well if confined to a coop/house and run environment for the bulk of their day.

-The heritage duck breeds also need water to swim in, even if it is just a baby pool.
-When doing each of these this breed will do just fine.
+The heritage duck breeds also need water to swim in, even just a baby pool.
+When doing each of these, this breed will do just fine.